TABLE OF CONTENTS

 The Passive Mode is used primarily for monitoring and reporting on system status, software licensing, and asset management.

 Lastly, BigFix can help automate and manage your asset inventory.
 Berkeley Lab Property Management and IT have piloted a program to certify the existence of a DOE tagged asset.
 Any DOE-barcoded system running BigFix and present on the LBL network can be automatically verified for inventory purposes, without the barcode being scanned, see Help IT Automate Your Asset Inventory.

 Reboot Your Computer

-You should reboot your computer at least once a week if you can.
-This will ensure that all software updates are downloaded, installed and registered in a system.
-This is one of the single most important things you can do to help keep your system healthy.
+You should REBOOT your computer at least once a month.
+For Windows users, this reboot may occur a bit more often depending upon Windows Updates.
+Rebooting will ensure that all software updates are downloaded and installed in a system.
+This is one of the single most important things you can do to keep your system healthy.

 Use Multi-Factor Authentication (MFA)

-Utilizing at least a two factor authentication process helps protect your online accounts and access to your resources.
-Berkeley Lab IT recommends everyone adopt MFA.
-Further details can be found on the MFA site.
+Utilizing a two factor authentication process helps protect your online accounts and access to your resources.
+IT recommends everyone adopt MFA to provide you that extra layer of defense.
+Further details can be found on the MFA page.

 Third party software tools claim they can help with system clean up.
 Do not install CCleaner on Lab computers.

 Google Drive/ Google File Stream / Google Shared Drive